A CAUSE FOR CONCERN.

 The HungerU Tour is dedicated to connecting with college students and sharing the story of modern ag’s role in tackling world hunger.
 It is a special project of Farmers Feeding the World, a Farm Journal Foundation initiative.
 Farmers Feeding the World brings together all of American agriculture and consumers throughout the United States to feed those in immediate crisis and teach the hungry, regardless of circumstance, to feed themselves.

 The Farm Journal Foundation is a nonprofit corporation dedicated to sustaining agriculture’s ability to serve the vital needs of a growing world population with education and assistance.

 Farmers Feeding the World is a Farm Journal Foundation platform to rally the agricultural community around the fight against world hunger.

-MEET THE HUNGERU STAFF
+MEET THE HUNGERU CREW

 >> The HungerU crew brings you updates from the road via their blog: Thoughts from the HungerU Road

 DuPont has been bringing world-class science and engineering to the global marketplace in the form of innovative products, materials, and services since 1802.
 The company believes that by collaborating with customers, governments, NGOs, and thought leaders we can help find solutions to such global challenges as providing enough healthy food for people everywhere, decreasing dependence on fossil fuels, and protecting life and the environment.

 For additional information about DuPont and its commitment to inclusive innovation, please visit http://www.dupont.com.